Cardinals vs. Brewers Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Paul Goldschmidt and others are listed when the Milwaukee Brewers host the St. Louis Cardinals at American Family Field on Wednesday at 7:40 PM ET.
+Christian Yelich and Paul Goldschmidt are two of the top players with prop bets available when the Milwaukee Brewers and the St. Louis Cardinals meet at American Family Field on Thursday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!